 3 DESCRIPTION

 It shall be in the form of white crystals or white crystalline powder.
-It shall be odourless or having a faint odour and intensely sweet to taste even in dilute solution.
-1 g is soluble in 1.5 ml of water and in about 50 ml of alcohol.
+It shall be odourless or having a faint odour and intensely sweet to taste even in dilute solution 1 g is soluble in 1.5 ml of water and in about 50 ml of alcohol.

-NOTE - The solubility is intended only as information regarding approximate solubility and is not to be considered as a quality requirement and is of minor significance as a means of identification or determination of purity.
+NOTE — The solubility is intended only as information regarding approximate solubility and is not to be considered as a quality requirement and is of minor significance as a means of identification or determination of purity.